Vice President & Director of Programs

 How to Apply:

 Candidates interested in applying for this opportunity should send a resume and cover letter, including salary requirements and one writing sample to Sarah Elder via email to [email protected].
 Please include “Vice President & Director of Programs” in the subject line.
 Review of candidates will begin immediately.
-The closing date for applications is June 27, 2017.

 The Chesapeake Conservancy is an equal opportunity employer.
 We do not discriminate against applicants for employment or employees on the basis of race, religion, national origin, color, age, sex, disability, sexual orientation, gender identity, marital status, or any other classification protected by federal, state, or local law.